jart/django-bone/README.rst

 - django-debug-toolbar: A very popular tool for debugging everything.
 This will magically appear when in development mode.

 - sphinx: Generates the prettiest documentation.
+Inline autodoc style is used by the generated code.

 - pip/virtualenv: The smartest way to install unstable Python software.

 - jquery: Who doesn't use jquery?

 - modernizr: Helps you use hip HTML5 features with cross browser support.

+Django 1.4 is used with the following cool features configured:

+- Time zone awareness
+- The secure password hashing extension I wrote!
+- Cross-site request forgery (CSRF) protection
+- Browser-side session data storage (signed cookies)
+- Internationalization (localization must be used explicitly)
+- Static file framework
+- Logging / error reporting system
+- Memcached and cached template loading

 Here's the files django-bone generates for you: